JJ/raku-unicode-security/README.md

 ## Upgrading

 This modules uses a couple of scripts to generate the tables used in it.
 It will be updated from time to time, but you can also update it by running the scripts included.
-It will need `LWP::Simple` installed, besides those in `META6.json`
+It will need `LWP::Simple` and `IO::Socket::SSL` installed, besides those in `META6.json`

 AUTHOR
 ======